 A book My friends, The Wild Chimpanzees soon followed.

 Then came a television documentary series Miss Goodall and the Wild Chimpanzees, which was a big success.
 Goodall was by now well-known for her work in Africa.

 Goodall recorded chimps hugging and kissing each other, developing strong mother and child bonds, and using their wits to out-think social rivals.
 Such observations seemed to prove that humans and chimps have much more social behavior in common than was previously believed.

 Goodall learned that chimpanzee mothers are not born with the knowledge of how to care for her offspring.
 Mothers are taught this by her own mothers.
 Goodall saw that good mothers engaged their older daughters in the care of their younger daughters, teaching them effective mothering skills.
 Poor mothers produced daughters who also tended to be poor mothers.

-In 1986 she ended her time at Gombe and published her research in the comprehensive book The Chimpanzees of Gombe: Patterns of Behavior, based on 26 years of observations.
+In 1986, aged 52, she ended her time at Gombe and published her research in the comprehensive book The Chimpanzees of Gombe: Patterns of Behavior, based on 26 years of observations.

 Goodall’s career direction changed in the 1990s as she realized that deforestation was having a devastating effect both on the wildlife and on the people in Tanzania.
 She became a strong advocate for sustainable development.

 In 1991, she founded Roots and Shoots which has become a global youth community action program to improve the environment for people and animals.

 Goodall also became a strong advocate for better conditions for captive chimpanzees and for ethical treatment of captive animals used in research.
 Thanks in part to her efforts a number of advanced countries have now placed a total ban or severe restrictions on using great apes in research.
 These countries are Austria, Germany, Holland, New Zealand, Sweden and the United Kingdom.